-When you sell your home, after the sale your lender will mail you a refund check for the monies still sitting in your escrow account.
+There are essentially two categories of insurance monies.
+The first is what you’ve paid into your current years escrow account.
+After the sale of your home, your lender should automatically mail you a refund check for the monies still sitting in your escrow account.
 That check usually arrives within 3-6 weeks of closing.

 If you have any other questions, feel free to give me a call.